hardisj/erinsaudiocorner/content/english/driveunits/Scanspeak18WU4741T00.md

 # Contribute

 If you like what you see here and want to help me keep it going, please consider donating via the PayPal Contribute button at the bottom of each page.
-Any amount you can chip in to the cause would go a long way toward me keeping the grease on the cogs.
-Thanks.
+Any amount you can chip in to the cause would go a long way toward me keeping the grease on the cogs, paying for server space, hardware, shipping costs, etc.  It would be greatly appreciated.

 You can also join my [Facebook Group](https://www.facebook.com/groups/607627396679113/) and [YouTube](https://www.youtube.com/user/hardisj) pages if you'd like to follow along with updates.